Affine noncommutative geometry: 1a. Classical geometries

 \begin{fact} The spaces $\mathbb R^N$ and $\mathbb C^N$ have no interesting free analogues, and this due to the fact that these spaces are not compact. \end{fact}

 Obviously, this is something subjective.
 My point comes from the fact that, while you can certainly talk about the free algebra generated by variables $x_1,\ldots,x_N$, with some care of course in relation with conjugation and the complex structure, there is no way of putting a reasonable norm on this algebra, due to the fact that $x_1,\ldots,x_N$ are unbounded.
-And so this algebra is just some abstract, pure mathematics beast, totally unrelated to analysis, physics, probability, quantum mechanics, you name it.
+And so this algebra is just some abstract, pure mathematical beast, totally unrelated to analysis, physics, probability, quantum mechanics, you name it.

 In short, you'll have to trust me here.
 And we will talk about this more in detail later in this chapter, when learning about operator algebras.
-By the way, let me point out that Question 1.1 was something controversial too, because we assumed somehow by definition that the interesting fields are $k=\mathbb R,\mathbb C$.
-Which is far from being something accepted, with many mathematical physicists, myself included, agreeing that, at the highly advanced level, other fields than $k=\mathbb R,\mathbb C$ are interesting too.
+By the way, let me point out that Question 1.1 was something controversial too, because we assumed somehow by definition that the interesting fields are $F=\mathbb R,\mathbb C$.
+Which is far from being something accepted, with many mathematical physicists, myself included, agreeing that, at a more advanced level, other fields than $F=\mathbb R,\mathbb C$ are interesting too.
 But this is another story.

-Going ahead with our study, Fact 1.2 suggests replacing $k^N=\mathbb R^N,\mathbb C^N$ with a suitably chosen compact manifold $X\subset k^N$.
+Going ahead with our study, Fact 1.2 suggests replacing $F^N=\mathbb R^N,\mathbb C^N$ with a suitably chosen compact manifold $X\subset F^N$.
 And here, we have several choices.
-The first thought goes to the unit sphere $S\subset k^N$.
-But then, why not looking instead at the unit torus $T\subset k^N$, which in addition is a group.
-And then, talking now groups, why not being a bit advanced, and looking instead at the unitary group $U\subset\mathcal L(k^N)$.
-And then why not, for being even more advanced, looking at the reflection group $K\subset\mathcal L(k^N)$.
+The first thought goes to the unit sphere $S\subset F^N$.
+But then, why not looking instead at the unit torus $T\subset F^N$, which in addition is a group.
+And then, talking now groups, why not being a bit advanced, and looking instead at the unitary group $U\subset\mathcal L(F^N)$.
+And then why not, for being even more advanced, looking at the reflection group $K\subset\mathcal L(F^N)$.

-These choices are all reasonable, with the mathematics of each of $S,T,U,K$ being something interesting, and describing a bit of the mathematics of $k^N$ itself.
-So, why not putting all these objects $S,T,U,K$ together.
-We are led in this way to:
+These choices are all reasonable, with the mathematics of each of $S,T,U,K$ being well-known to be interesting, and describing a bit of the mathematics of $F^N$ itself.
+So, why not putting all these objects $S,T,U,K$ together, as to have a complete, robust object replacing $F^N$.
+We are led in this way to the following answer to Question 1.1: